Climate of Iceland: Climate change

 Most Icelandic glaciers began retreating in the late 1800s, but current modeling studies suggest that glaciers would lose a quarter of their volume in the next hundred years with just a 1°C rise in global temperatures.
 The models also predict that glaciers could lose sixty percent of their volume if global temperatures rise by 2°C. At this rate, only small ice caps will remain after two hundred years.
 Some models predict Iceland's glacial mass will shrink a third by 2100.

 Iceland’s retreating glaciers have global and local consequences.
 Melting of Iceland’s glaciers could raise sea levels by a centimeter, which could lead to erosion and flooding worldwide.
 Locally, glacial recession could cause crustal uplift, which could disrupt buildings.
 Some places in Iceland have already seen the crust rise at a rate of 40 millimeters per year.

+In late 2025, Iceland classified the potential collapse of the Atlantic meridional overturning circulation (AMOC) as a national security and existential risk.

 Okjökull

 Okjökull was a glacier in Iceland that melted in 2014.
 Okjökull was Iceland's first glacier to have melted due to climate change.